 Each case of medical negligence is going to be different in some way.
 Often the claim being made for medical negligence is due to poor treatment at the hands of medical professionals.
 More specifically, what is classed as medical negligence includes a situation in which a health practitioner, in the course of prescribing treatment, falls below a reasonable standard of care and causes unnecessary pain or suffering to the patient, either short or long term.

 If you feel that you or a family member has been the victim of medical negligence then you have every right to make a claim.
 Legally, if you are able to prove that you have suffered an injury that was caused by a medical professional then you may be entitled to compensation.
 How much compensation you receive will depend on the severity of your case.

+If you feel that an apology and explanation is not enough then you can make a claim for compensation.
 It is worth noting that just because the outcome of your treatment was negative, this does not automatically mean you are entitled to compensation.
 For you to receive compensation for medical negligence, you must be able prove the following: